inercia/terraform-provider-kubeadm/README.md

 [![Build Status](https://travis-ci.org/inercia/terraform-kubeadm.svg?branch=master)](https://travis-ci.org/inercia/terraform-provider-kubeadm)

-This provider is still being actively developed.
+This provider/provisioner is still being actively developed.
 To see what is left or planned, see the [issues list](https://github.com/inercia/terraform-provider-kubeadm/issues).

 This is a terraform provider and provisioner that lets you install